samcottle/notes/commandline.md

 - `man`: Gets the programs manual. `man ls` brings up the manual for the `ls` command.
 This gives you a very similar result to `info`, but with more contextual information.
 - `whatis`: Display a brief discription of the command. `whatis ls` Gives you a short description (in this case the description `list directory contents`).

+For more user-friendly man pages, you can use curl to get online cheat sheets for popular linux commands.
+For example, `curl cheat.sh/grep` would get you information and examples for the `grep` command.

 ## Permissions

 These characters translate into attributes, such as the file type, and who can read (`r`), write (`w`), and execute (`x`) the file.
 For example, `drwxr-xr--` would translate into: